“What is a vector image! I don’t know what this is. Do I have one of those? Do I need one?”

 For the everyday user, vector graphics are something you will rarely use if you don’t have the software to open them (such as Adobe products and QuarkXPress).
 Most people will refer to vector graphics as an .eps file.
 They may also us a .ai extension for Illustrator files or .svg for website applications.
 While you may not ever personally use these files, or even have the programs to open them, it is very important NOT to delete your vector image files.
 If you ever plan on having graphic design work done or want your logo placed on promotional items you will be asked for vector graphics files.

 “So what if I don’t have a vector version of my logo?”

 Get in touch with the original designer of your logo to find out if a vector version of your logo was ever produced and request a copy of it.
-If there is no vector version available, often they can be recreated from a raster image like a .jpeg, depending on the complexity and quality.
+If there is no vector version available, often they can be recreated from a raster graphic, depending on its complexity and quality.
 It’s important to have a brand identity kit for your organization that contains this version of your logo among many other things.

 Not always.
 There are ways to use other file formats, but the type of work you are having done will ultimately determine whether or not you will need vector files or not.

 Ultimately, if you are having design work done, make sure to talk to your designer about your files formats, so you can collect the appropriate files or have them created if they are not available.